12 Home Staging Tips for Homeowners Trying to Sell

 Why do all that work to fix up your home’s interior if there is a chance buyers won’t even get out of the car?
 First impressions are lasting, so put out the welcome mat (literally, make sure a clean doormat is outside the door) and use other ideas for amping up your home’s curb appeal.

-Consider power-washing the walkway, and updating (or at least clean) outdoor light fixtures.
+Consider power-washing the walkway and updating (or at least cleaning) outdoor light fixtures.
 In the winter, clear the snow.
-If you need a pop of color, you can do it with plants.
-And if the front door is dated or just dingy, think about fixing it up.
+If you need a pop of color, you can do it with plants, and if the front door is dated or just dingy, think about fixing it up.
 If buyers have to wait a minute for you or an agent to let them in, they’re likely to notice if the door looks great … or doesn’t.

 9. Look Beyond the Porch

-Depending on the weather, buyers may spend time outside checking the exterior of the house — front and back.
-If weather permits, you may want to sweep the leaves off the roof, try to get rid of any mold or mildew on the house or fences, clean the patio or pool deck, and wash the windows inside and out.
-The goal here is to make your home more appealing but also to help buyers focus on the fabulous features of your home instead of potential maintenance.
+Depending on the weather, buyers may spend time outside checking the exterior of the house, front and back.
+If the weather permits, you may want to sweep the leaves off the roof, try to get rid of any mold or mildew on the house or fences, clean the patio or pool deck, and wash the windows inside and out.
+The goal here is to make your home more appealing, but also to help buyers focus on the fabulous features of your home instead of potential maintenance.

 10. Create Space

-To get a more open look, consider removing any oversized or extra pieces of furniture.
+To achieve a more open look, consider removing any oversized or unused pieces of furniture.
 A small bedroom may look bigger, for example, with just a dresser instead of a dresser and chest, or if you remove a bed’s oversized headboard or footboard.
 In the living room, smaller pieces may be preferable to an overstuffed sectional that seats 10.
-Remember, the living room is a key room for buyers, so it may be worth renting furniture that shows off its size and other details, such as built-in bookshelves or a fireplace.
+Remember, the living room is a key room for buyers, so it may be worth renting furniture that shows off its size and other features, such as built-in bookshelves or a fireplace.

 11. Clear the Air

-If you have pets, or if there’s a smoker in your home, it may require some extra steps to keep buyers from sniffing them out.
+If you have pets or a smoker in your home, you may need to take some extra steps to keep buyers from sniffing them out.
 You may want to have the rugs cleaned, and if you haven’t done it in a while, it may help to have the ductwork cleaned as well.
 Mildew may be another odor issue.
 If odors linger, open the windows if possible, but be sparing with sprays and plug-in air fresheners — some buyers may be sensitive to certain smells.
 If a quick cover-up is necessary, consider baking some cookies.

 12. Define Rooms